zonemaster/zonemaster/docs/public/specifications/tests/DNSQueryAndResponseDefaults.md

 ## Appendix A: UDP Message size setting in EDNS

-In non-DNSSEC messages the Zonemaster choice is to set the EDNS UDP Message size to 512 to prevent any firewalls to block a response to Zonemaster.
+In non-DNSSEC messages the Zonemaster choice is to set the EDNS UDP Message size to 512 to prevent any firewalls from blocking a response to Zonemaster.
 This guarantees that the response is never larger than the non-EDNS limit, given that the remote server respects the setting.

 In DNSSEC messages the Zonemaster choice is to set the EDNS UDP Message size to a value that makes fragmentation unlikely, even though fragmentation of UDP messages is supported.
 1280 is the smallest MTU supported by IPv6.
-When 48 bytes for IPv6 and UDP header are removed the value is 1232 bytes, which is the Zonemaster choice and also the recommendation in [DNS flag day 2020].
+When 48 bytes for IPv6 and UDP headers are removed the value is 1232 bytes, which is the Zonemaster choice and also the recommendation in [DNS flag day 2020].

 At the time of writing there is an active IETF draft, not yet an RFC, that